spyroot/rocinante/README.md

 # High level

-The primary objective of the project develops a distributed system and API abstraction to support TCP/UDP flow synchronization between different data centers and cluster members, the status of the application.
+The primary objective of the Rocinante project provides a distributed system and API abstraction on top to support TCP/UDP flow state synchronization between different data centers and cluster members.
+In essence, it allows the developer to leverage REST or GRPC API for an application status of the application.
+There is many use case under that fall category,  Firewall TCP/UDP state, DPI classification state, load balancer server selection hash,  heartbeat liveness monitoring for the server farm.

 For example, if we have a set of load balancer that need synchronize that current state.
 The system supports traditional distribute key-value storage, but the primary motivation provides an abstract and API layer that can be easily consumed by a different application that requires fast synchronization.

+There are two application written on top show case capabilities.

+    * A load balancer that serialize source hash selecton.
+For example if load balancer choosen server A from server farm pool for a given client.
+It will serialize decision to cluster any other load balancer will do a check and if given client already in cluster load balancer B and C will select same server from server farm pool.

+    *  A packet sniffer that uses libpcap framework in order to capature raw stream and serialize to a cluster.
+Current implementaton support standart pcap type of filters.

 ## Overview.

 * Rocinante's system consists set of controllers node that forms a cluster.
 A cluster provider the